loosewheel/lwscratch/readme.txt

 left clicking a robot will not overwrite the cassette.
 Right click + sneak a robot to copy the program from the cassette to the robot.
 If a robot is owned by another player it cannot be copied from or to.

+On the rare occasion a program may be too large in data to be remembered in the internal space.
+If this occurs, a cassette will not copy the program a send a chat message to the player, and a robot will not dig and send a chat message to the player.
+If it is too large it will be an inventory item in the program sheet that's causing it.
+You could just remove this item to retain the program.

 See lwscratch.pdf in docs folder.